drakkan/sftpgo/docs/full-configuration.md

   - `kms_options`, struct.
 Defines the options for kms plugins.
     - `scheme`, string.
 KMS scheme.
 Supported schemes are: `awskms`, `gcpkms`, `hashivault`, `azurekeyvault`.
     - `encrypted_status`, string.
 Encrypted status for a KMS secret.
 Supported statuses are: `AWS`, `GCP`, `VaultTransit`, `AzureKeyVault`.
+  - `auth_options`, struct.
+Defines the options for auth plugins.
+    - `scope`, integer.
+1 means passwords only.
+2 means public keys only.
+4 means key keyboard interactive only.
+8 means TLS certificate.
+The flags can be combined, for example 6 means public keys and keyboard interactive.
+The scope must be explicit, `0` is not a valid option.
   - `cmd`, string.
 Path to the plugin executable.
   - `args`, list of strings.
 Optional arguments to pass to the plugin executable.
   - `sha256sum`, string.
 SHA256 checksum for the plugin executable.
 If not empty it will be used to verify the integrity of the executable.